By Don Chaddock, Inside CDCR editor

 His belief, as he wrote, is many of those incarcerated “grew up in the midst of vice.
 For them, pure and holy lives were a moral impossibility.
 (Crime) with them was hereditary, organic and the result of association.”

-As wardens and custody staff have witnessed throughout the years, inmates observed Thanksgiving in varying ways as part of the state’s efforts to rehabilitate offenders.
+As wardens and custody staff have witnessed throughout the years, Thanksgiving was observed in varying ways as part of the state’s efforts to rehabilitate those living within prison walls.